89luca89/distrobox/docs/README.md

 #### Security implications

-Isolation and sandboxing is **not** the main aim of the project, on the conrary it aims to thightly integrate the container with the host.
+Isolation and sandboxing is **not** the main aim of the project, on the contrary it aims to tightly integrate the container with the host.
 The container will have complete access to your home, pen drives and so on, so do not expect it to be highly sandboxed like a plain docker/podman container or a flatpak.